josephjilovec/Unified-Social-Scheduler/README.md

 It demonstrates the ability to:

-Integrate with external APIs (simulated here for security and simplicity).
+Integrate with external APIs (simulated here for security and simplicity) for platforms like Mastodon, BlueSky, and Twitter/X.

 Manage structured data for complex schedules.